To learn more about Bark's Screen Time & Web Filtering see here.

 NOTE: If it's a shared device, consider adding a child named "Family Tablet" for example.

-- If your Bark subscription plan includes content monitoring, you will see some additional permissions prompts about SMS, Browsing History, and more.
+- If you are on the Bark Premium plan, you will see some additional permissions prompts about monitoring SMS, Browsing History, and more.
 Make sure to Allow those prompts.
 See here for more information.

-- If your child's device is on Android version 10, you will be prompted to turn off Private DNS in Settings.
+- If your child's device is on newer versions of Android, you will be prompted to turn off Private DNS in Settings.
 When prompted, tap Open Settings: